andrerrcosta2/nfse/README.md

 # Spring Boot + Kafka + Angular 19 Integration Tests

-This project demonstrates integration between a Spring Boot backend and an Angular 19 frontend using Kafka as the communication layer.
+This project demonstrates integration between a Spring Boot + Kafka backend and an Angular 19 frontend.

 ## How to Run